ArkEcosystemArchive/docs-legacy/docs/cookbook/node/setup.md

 from the menu and see the transmission of block data across our node.

-If you see `New block received` in your log congratulations, you now have a working ARK node.
+If you see `New block received` in your log congratulations, you now have a working Ark node.
 If not, you may need to wait a couple minutes as the last few blocks sync that were not in the latest snapshot.

 If you need to go back and setup your delegate node you can do so by using option